-If you would like to learn more about how OpsAnalitica can help you hold your managers accountable and effortlessly follow-up, then click here to watch our demo video.
+If you would like to learn more about how OpsAnalitica can help you hold your managers accountable and effortlessly follow-up, click here to learn more.

 Great blog post from eMarketer, to see the complete article click on the title – Restaurants Invest in Technology to Improve Overall Efficiency.
 “Most US restaurant IT decision-makers plan to invest in technology to improve operational efficiency.”
 87% said that Operational Efficiency was important compared to 55% they were going to make investments in guest engagement/loyalty.

 - 37% of restaurant IT decision-makers said they’re investing in technology to increase employee productivity.

 - 7% of respondents said they’re investing in the technology because they want to keep up with their competitors.